samc621/stockpros/README.md

 `percentageDifference` calculates the difference between the average entry price and the current price for a symbol, and the statement checks if this value is greater than or equal to 20%.
 If true, this is a signal for a sell request.

 - `buyQuantity` (Number)

-StockPros comes with a default strategy which contains this data.
+- `sellQuantity` (Number)

 ## Strategy Execution

-Strategy instances have an `executeStrategy` method which can be used to forward or backtest a strategy.
+Strategy instances have an `executeStrategy` method which can be used to forward test or backtest a strategy.
 This method accepts the following parameters:

-- `symbol` (String),
+- `symbol` (String)
-- `price` (Number),
+- `price` (Number)
-- `backtest` (Boolean) - set to true for backtesting
+- `backtest` (Boolean) - set to true for backtesting.
-- `stockCalcs` (Object) - the point-in-time calculations which are normally stored in the DB
+- `stockCalcs` (Object) - the point-in-time calculations which are normally stored in the DB.

 ```
 {